adjust/windows_sdk/README.md

 #### Universal Apps

-In the `OnLaunched` method of your app, call the method `SetupLogging` before any other calls to our sdk.
+In the `OnLaunched` method of your app, call the method `SetupLogging` before making any other calls to our SDK.

 ```cs
 using AdjustSdk;